 Strap and Buckles

 If you fancy a neoprene strap, but don’t like the models which come pre-fit with one, you can add one to any mask!
-Our Girls that Scuba mask strap is designed to attach to any mask strap and comes in a huge variety of colours, as well as a gorgeous whale shark print, to match every equipment colour scheme.
+Our Girls that Scuba mask strap is designed to attach to any mask strap and comes in a huge variety of colours, as well as whale shark print (and a bunch of other ocean creatures too), to match every equipment colour scheme.

 What should I look for in a scuba mask?